Aaron-Speedy/Sugondese/README.md

  - Capability ("[verb]-able")
 #### Questions
 There are three kinds of questions you may want to ask: polar questions (yes/no), open questions (who/what/why etc), and alternative questions (this or that).
 Let's go over them one by one.
 To express polar questions, all you need to do is conjugate the verb to the question form.
 As you might remember from up there, the question form is oi/ei.
+To reply to a polar question, simply reply with nuj(yes) or gud(no).
 Try turning these statements into questions.
 <details>
   <summary>Pan pim lam</summary>